The Problem with Plastics

 We have produced more plastic in the ten years than in the whole previous century.
 With that increase has also come a rise in pollution—nearly 80% of all waste on our land and shorelines and in our oceans now consists of plastic debris.
 While plastic pollution threatens our oceans, endangers marine life and congests our landfills, it also has a significant impact in our homes and on the health of our families.

 Gyres are massive, rotating whirlpools of trash.
-The plastic trapped in the currents of the North Pacific Gyre (also known as the “Great Pacific Garbage Patch”) are estimated to weigh as much as 100 million tons.
+The plastic trapped in the currents of the North Pacific Gyre (also known as the “Great Pacific Garbage Patch”) are estimated to weigh as much as 80,000 tonnes.
 How does this impact our ocean and marine life?
 As these plastics circulate, they eventually break down into smaller pieces (micro-plastics) and release dangerous chemicals into the environment.
 These micro-plastics are then ingested by marine life, entering our food chain and posing serious health threats.

 Micro-beads are polyethylene and polypropylene micro-plastic particles found in products such as facial scrubs, soaps and even toothpaste.
 They are washed down drains and find their way into oceans and other waterways.
 These tiny micro-beads are not only harmful to the marine animals that ingest them, but they can also be toxic to the food chain and water systems as they soak up chemical pollutants like phthalates and PCBs.